benlue/sql-soar/README.md

     soar.execute(cmd, {canDrive: true}, {age: 18}, callback);

-Actually, the same SQL expressions can be used in all CRUD operations. **soar** is smart enough to retrieve the needed information from a SQL expression and compose the SQL statement you want.
+Actually, the same SQL expressions can be used in all CRUD operations. **soar** is smart enough to retrieve the related information from a SQL expression and compose the intended SQL statement.

-Assuming you're satisfied, below is how to construct a SQL expression: _soar.sql(tableName)_ takes a table name as its input and returns a **SQL Expression** object.
+Constructing a SQL expression is simple.
+It starts from the _soar.sql(tableName)_ function.
+The _soar.sql(tableName)_ function takes a table name as its input and returns a **SQL Expression** object.
 With that object, you can add columns, set query conditions and specify addtional options.
-Most SQL expression functions will return the expression object itself, so you can chain funcion calls such that SQL expressions can be composed succintly.
+Most SQL expression functions will return the expression object itself, so you can chain funcion calls so that SQL expressions can be composed succintly.

+What's better, if you keep using some SQL expressions in your applications, you may want to save them into files so you can reuse them.
+Stored in files, such SQL expressions are also very easy to maintain.

 <a name="dynamicAPI"></a>
 ## API